New York Valves 2026 is CME-accredited.

 All of the relevant financial relationships listed have been mitigated.

-The Cardiovascular Research Foundation® is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
-The Cardiovascular Research Foundation® designates this live activity for a maximum of TBD AMA PRA Category 1 Credits™.
+The Cardiovascular Research Foundation is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+The Cardiovascular Research Foundation designates this live activity for a maximum of AMA PRA Category 1 Credits™ is pending.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

-The CRF® independent reviewers are Donald E. Cutlip, MD; Grzegorz Kaluza, MD, PhD; and Gary S. Mintz, MD.
+The CRF independent reviewers are Grzegorz L. Kaluza, MD, PhD and Gary S. Mintz, MD.

-Gary S. Mintz, MD — Consultant Fee/Honoraria/Speaker's Bureau - Boston Scientific Corporation; Abbott; SpectraWave.
+Gary S. Mintz, MD — Consultant Fee/ Honoraria/Speaker’s Bureau

-- Please complete the daily New York Valves 2025 session evaluations on the CRF® Events App (available via the iOS App Store or the Google Play Store) or at the CRF® CME Portal.
+- Please complete the daily New York Valves 2026 session evaluations on the CRF® Events App (available via the iOS App Store or the Google Play Store) or at the CRF CME Portal.

 - Claim credit commensurate with the extent of your participation in the activity.